holepunchto/bare-module/README.md

 | `BINARY` | The module is a binary file.                                                 |
 | `TEXT`   | The module is a text file.                                                   |

-#### `Module.protocol`

-The default `ModuleProtocol` instance.
-It has no capabilities of its own; in particular, it cannot read from the file system.
-To serve modules from a backing store, provide your own protocol.
-See [Protocols](#protocols) for usage.

-#### `Module.cache`

-The shared cache of loaded modules.
-Use of this cache is opt-in: pass `cache: true` to load a module into it.

 #### `const url = await Module.resolve(specifier, parentURL[, condition][, options])`

 Resolve the module `specifier` relative to the `parentURL`. `specifier` is a string and `parentURL` is a WHATWG `URL`. `condition` is an optional import condition, defaulting to `'require'` if not specified.